Centro de Artes Contemporâneas Azores Islands, Portugal

 During one of our drives around the island we found ourselves on the north shore in the municipality of Ribeira Grande, home to this most interesting museum.
 Our curiosity was immediately piqued by the massive sawtoothed building with its tall, volcanic brick smokestack.
-We returned home to research this eye-catching and imposing building, which from our initial street view, appeared to be some sort of massive warehouse
+We returned home to research this eye-catching and imposing building, which from our initial street view, appeared to be some sort of disused, massive warehouse

-To the contrary, as well as to our surprise, we learned that the Arquipélago – Centro de Artes Contemporâneas, or ACAC as it is known, is a collection of buildings that have been thoughtfully repurposed to seamlessly blend the past with the future.
+To the contrary, as well as to our surprise, we learned that the Arquipélago – Centro de Artes Contemporâneas, or ACAC as it is known, is a collection of buildings that have been thoughtfully repurposed to seamlessly blend the past with the present and well into the future.
 This is due in large part to the incredibly well executed restoration of the existing buildings along with the incorporation of new, slightly more modern buildings.
 If you were to describe these buildings in marital terms they would be considered the “perfect couple” as they seamlessly juxtapose and compliment one another at the same time, which is no small feat.

-At a mere five years old the ACAC, a former alcohol plant turned tobacco factory, has generated the kind of global buzz that other, considerably more well established museums work decades to cultivate.
+At a mere five years old the ACAC, a former alcohol plant turned tobacco factory, has generated the kind of global buzz that other, considerably more well established museums strive for decades to cultivate.
 This excitement can largely be attributed to the vast community of like minded people who worked tirelessly to bring their dream of a museum to this region and to the world.
 From civic leaders, movers in the art world and the team of architects this museum is, in no small way, the sum of its parts.
 The many dedicated ACAC stakeholders have pulled off something amazing and the world is responding with high praise.

 Needless to say, after realizing that what we had seen from a distance was not in fact a warehouse we were anxious to return for a closer look.

 Our first visit to the museum was graciously arranged by Dalila Couto, Production Director for the ACAC, who was kind enough to schedule a private tour.
-The museum had recently reopened to the public after the mandatory shutdown of all nonessential businesses due to COVID19.
+The museum had recently reopened to the public after the mandatory shutdown of all nonessential activity due to COVID19.

 On the day that we arrived we were greeted by the museums affable librarian João Almeida who, over the next two hours, walked us through numerous empty galleries and cavernous spaces as the museum was preparing for several upcoming exhibits.